raghavian/raghavian.github.io/_pages/outreach.md

 ---
 {% include base_path %}
 * 2024
+    * "Why I do What I do?
+(Sustainable ML)".
+Guest talk at the Dept. of Computer Science, MSc program Cabin trip.
+Denmark
+    * "Climate Impact of Generative AI".
+Invited talk at Oracle, Denmark.
     * "Energy consumption of AI".
 Panelist at [Digital Tech Summit](https://event.ing.dk/dts2024/session/2318780/keynote-debate-energy-consumption-in-artificial-intelligence-are-we-undermining-our-transition-to-sustainability), Denmark.
     * "What is the Climate Impact of AI?".
 Invited talk at the AI and Climate Workshop organized by IDA, Denmark.
     * "Do You Know the Carbon Footprint of Your AI?".
 Invited talk at Digitaliseringsmessen 2024.
 Odense.
 Denmark.